7 Best Python Libraries for Data Science Job You Should Explore

 Being a Python developer, I feel so proud.

-So without getting your more time, here are the top 7 libraries you should explore to become Data Scientist.
+So without wasting more time, here are the top 7 libraries you should explore to become a Data Scientist.

 You may be aware of one or two-dimensional data structures.
 It is very critical to handle multi-dimensional (N-dimensional) data.
 Here comes the Numpy Package.
 It provides numerical analysis for the multi-dimensional array.

-If you have a large set of data and you want to perform some mathematical operation, what you do is running loop.
+If you have a large set of data and you want to perform some mathematical operation, what you do is run a loop.

 With Numpy, you don’t need to run a loop for each element.
-You can apply the mathematics operation on complete data set without worrying operation on each element in the datasets.
+You can apply the mathematics operation on a complete data set without worrying operation on each element in the dataset.

 Mathematics is not easy especially if I remind you about linear algebra, Fourier transform… All these operations can be done using this package.
 And it is very much handy for Data Analysis.